-1) It is, in a sense, less “democratic” for potential homebuyers who need an agent to be able to access the home search, since the software relies on MLS information which is not accessible to non-agents.
+1) It is, in a sense, less “democratic” for potential homebuyers who need an agent to access the home search since the software relies on MLS information that is not accessible to non-agents.

 2) The brokerage plan has features that could have also been included in the agent plan, such as additional analytics.